 - Sometimes, statutory and/or punitive damages.

 These are just examples, however.
 Every case involving Florida sex abuse is different.
-The teams at Dolman Law Group and Sibley Dolman work with each individual client to determine the full extent of harm the abuse caused, and seek to recover the maximum compensation possible.
+The teams at Dolman Law Group Accident Injury Lawyers, PA work with each individual client to determine the full extent of harm the abuse caused, and seek to recover the maximum compensation possible.

 Taking Civil Action for “Injunctive Relief”

 In addition to money damages, sometimes a civil legal action involving sex abuse can seek what is known as “injunctive relief.”
 An “injunction” is an order by a court directing someone to do (or not to do) something.
 In Florida sex abuse cases, seeking a court-ordered “injunction” against an abuser or a party that enabled abuse can serve as a means of implementing changes that will prevent future sex abuse.
-Speaking with an experienced lawyer at Sibley Dolman or Dolman Law Group is the best way to determine if a request for “injunctive relief” is appropriate in your case.
+Speaking with an experienced lawyer at Dolman Law Group Accident Injury Lawyers, PA is the best way to determine if a request for “injunctive relief” is appropriate in your case.

 Participating in a Criminal Prosecution

 Depending upon how long ago the abuse occurred and on the availability of evidence, survivors of Florida sex abuse may also have the opportunity to participate as a witness in a criminal prosecution of their abuser.
 The decision whether to do so is a personal choice for each survivor.
 Some can’t wait for the day they can confront their abuser in a criminal courtroom.
 Others would rather avoid that confrontation.

 The lawyers at Dolman Law Group Accident Injury Lawyers, PA support survivors in whatever decision they make when it comes to participating in a criminal case.
 When clients choose to do so, we assist in coordinating the client’s cooperation with law enforcement and prosecutors, and work to protect the client’s rights to seek compensation through a civil court process as well.